ETHICS APPROVAL FOR PAPERS SUBMITTED TO “MUSCLES, LIGAMENTS AND TENDONS JOURNAL”

 If a third part is consulted to generate or analyse part or all of the data presented in the study, this aspect should be clearly stated into “Materials and methods” section.
 If it is not possible, the unavailability should be clearly stated.

-The Editors of MLTJ consider all submitted manuscripts as confidential documents.
+All submitted manuscripts are confidential documents.
 No information will be shared without the written permission of the author(s).

 During the revision process, the following people may access to manuscripts: